demisto/demisto-sdk/demisto_sdk/tests/test_files/fake_integration/fake_new_contribution_README.md

 Use the Zoom integration manage your Zoom users and meetings
-<~XSIAM>
-This is the default integration for this content pack when configured by the Data Onboarder.
-</~XSIAM>

 ## Configure Zoom on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.